CumulusNetworks/docs/content/cumulus-linux-57/Whats-New/_index.md

   - {{<link url="User-Accounts" text="Custom role-based access control">}} with more granularity
   - Commands to {{<link url="NVUE-API/#certificates" text="manage public key certificates">}} for the NVUE REST API
   - Enhanced {{<link url="NVUE-API/#certificates" text="nv show system api">}} command output to show the certificate used for the API and additional {{<link url="NVUE-API/#certificates" text="nv show system api certificate">}} commands to show information about the certificates installed on the switch.
-  - Admin state shows in `nv show interface` output
+  - The `nv show interface` command output includes the admin state
   - PIM show commands for PIM RP, JOIN, PIM MLAG summary, and MLAG upstream information
   - Show commands to see the {{<link url="Troubleshooting-EVPN" text="VLAN to VNI mapping for all bridges">}} and {{<link url="Troubleshooting-EVPN" text="VLAN to VNI mapping for a specific bridge">}}
   - Set and show commands to configure and show the IP neighbor table